sidharrth2002/LaBo/report/main.typ

   )
 )

-The use of our gating entropy loss provides performance boosts in three of five shots, representative of its utility in stabilising gate estimates, and discouraging the gating network from collapsing too early to a single expert.
+The use of our gating entropy loss provides performance boosts in three of five shots (with an average improvement of 6.19%), representative of its utility in stabilising gate estimates, with an average and discouraging the gating network from collapsing too early to a single expert.
 The weighting $lambda_"entropy"$ for the entropy loss component is set at 0.2, to avoid saturating the loss computation.

 == Fully Supervised Baselines